dmi3kno/hocr/README.md

 [XHTML format output](https://en.wikipedia.org/wiki/HOCR) into tidy tibble with one word per row.
-In addition to the columns exported by [`tesseract::ocr_data`](https://github.com/ropensci/tesseract), `hocr` outputs additional metadata ragrding organization of words into lines, paragraphs, content areas and pages.
+In addition to the columns exported by [`tesseract::ocr_data`](https://github.com/ropensci/tesseract), `hocr` outputs additional metadata regarding organization of words into lines, paragraphs, content areas and pages.
 Read more about hOCR specification [here](https://github.com/kba/hocr-spec).